skip to content

 War Widow(er) Pension

-A War Widow(er) Pension is a compensatory payment to the widow(er) and/or child(ren) of a veteran who died as a result of eligible war service.
+A War Widow(er) Pension is a compensatory payment to the widow(er) and/or child(ren) of a veteran who died as a result of eligible war or defence service.

-A widow(er) can apply for this pension where they were legally married to, or in a de facto relationship with, an Australian veteran immediately before the veteran's death.
-To be eligible, the applicant must also not have since re-married or commenced a new de facto relationship, although a recipient of a war widow(er) pension can continue to receive the pension if they subsequently remarry or enter into a de facto relationship [Veterans' Entitlements Act 1986 (Cth) s 13(8)].
+A widow(er) can apply for this pension if they were legally married to, or in a de facto relationship with, an Australian veteran immediately before the veteran's death, and have not since remarried or commenced a new de facto relationship.
+Once on the pension, a recipient of a War Widow(er) Pension can continue to receive the pension if they subsequently remarry or enter into a de facto relationship.

-For a child to be eligible for this pension, they must be a natural or adopted child of the veteran, and aged either under 16 years of age, or under 25 years of age if they are undertaking full time study.
+For a child to be eligible for this pension, they must be a natural or adopted child of the veteran, and either under 16 years of age, or under 25 years of age if they are studying on a full time basis.

-In certain circumstances, the War Widow(er) Pension will be paid automatically without regard to whether the veteran's death was as a result of war service or eligible war service.
-Such circumstances include where the veteran was an ex-prisoner of war, or was receiving a disability pension at a special rate, for example.
+In certain circumstances, the War Widow(er) Pension will be paid automatically without regard to whether the veteran's death was as a result of eligible war service.
+This includes where the veteran was an ex-prisoner of war, or was receiving a disability pension at a special rate.

-In other circumstances, a person must apply for the War Widow(er) Pension by completing the relevant claim form, which can be obtained by contacting the Department of Veterans' Affairs on 1800 555 254 or via the Department of Veterans' Affairs website.
+In other circumstances, a person must apply for the War Widow(er) Pension by completing the relevant claim form, which can be done online via MyService.
+Call 1800 838 372 or visit the Department of Veterans' Affairs website to learn more.

-A decision relating to a War Widow(er) Pension can be reviewed - see Review by the Veterans' Review Board.
+A decision about a War Widow(er) Pension can be reviewed - see Review by the Veterans' Review Board.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.